Which style of trip is right for me?

 Absolutely.
 If there are included or optional activities that you don't wish to participate in, you can do your own thing instead.
 The exception to this is when we are trekking or travelling from one destination to the next.
 Please note that if you choose to opt out of an included activity, no reimbursement can be made by Intrepid.

 The beauty of travelling with Intrepid is that we encourage travellers to explore at their own pace.
 When you get to a destination, your leader will offer options on what you can do.
 Some of the group will do one activity, others will opt for something completely different while others may just choose to lie in a hammock and read a book.
 Your Trip Notes have more details on what your trip's itinerary and timeframes permit.

-If you know in advance that you will be arriving late, please let your tour consultant know.
+If you know in advance that you will be arriving late, please let your Travel Advisor know.
 We will notify your leader, who will leave instructions with the hotel reception as to where to meet your group that night or the following morning.
 If you are late due to unforseen circumstances or flight delays, please call the emergency contact number located in the Trip Notes.
 Intrepid cannot reimburse you for any portion of the trip unused, but this can often be claimed on your travel insurance.

 Along the way there are usually chances to do laundry, either through your hotel or using local services.
 Your leader will be able to let you know once you are on the trip.